-This course examines basic interpersonal communication processes with practical applications for the business environment.
-Issues regarding crosscultural communications and ethical considerations in business communication are discussed.
+This course examines basic interpersonal communication processes with practical applications cultural communications and ethical considerations in business communication are discussed.
 The course will emphasize planning, organizing and delivering oral presentation in business setting

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis common mechanical problems.